 An observability condition is either a \emph{static}, an \emph{if-then-else}, or a \emph{default} observability condition.
 If specified, observability conditions require \texttt{:partial-observability}.
 Note that the observability types available to an action are those defined in its action type.
 For instance, actions of type \texttt{private} can refer to the observability types \texttt{Fully} and \texttt{Oblivious}, as specified in Listing~\ref{lst:action-types}.
 A static observability condition is a term followed by an observability type name.
 For instance, \texttt{(Fully Alice)} means that Alice is a fully observant agent.
 An if-then-else observability condition allows the observability type to depend on the truth of one or more formulas, and their structure is similar to standard if-then-else constructs in programming languages.
-For example, \texttt{(?a if (looking ?a) Fully else Oblivious)} specifies that agent \texttt{?a} is fully observant if it is looking, and otherwise oblivious.
+For example, \texttt{(?a (if (looking ?a) Fully else Oblivious))} specifies that agent \texttt{?a} is fully observant if it is looking, and otherwise oblivious.
 Default observability conditions specify the observability type to use when no other condition applies.

-The following constraints apply to observability conditions, that are verified at type-checking time. \begin{inparaenum} \item There must be an observability condition declaration for each agent, unless a default one is provided (in that case, the observability type of the agent will be the default one); \item There can not be multiple observability conditions for the same agent; \item All if-then-else observability conditions must contain an ``else'' statement, unless a default observability condition is given.
-This will later help us to ensure that the observability conditions of each agent cover the logical space (see Section~\ref{sec:semantics-actions}), as required by Definition~\ref{def:abstract-event-model}; and \item At most one default observability condition can be defined. \end{inparaenum} We now show some examples from the Epistemic Blocks World domain.
+The following constraints, verified at type-checking time, apply to observability conditions. \begin{inparaenum} \item There must be an observability condition declaration for each agent, unless a default one is provided (in that case, the observability type of the agent will be the default one); \item There can not be multiple observability conditions declarations for the same agent; \item All if-then-else observability conditions must contain an ``else'' statement, unless a default observability condition is given; and \item At most one default observability condition can be defined. \end{inparaenum} These conditions will later help us to ensure (see Section~\ref{sec:semantics-actions}) that the observability conditions satisfy the requirements imposed in Definition~\ref{def:abstract-event-model}.
+We now show some examples from the Epistemic Blocks World domain.